Close-up of a person's hands typing on a laptop with blue illustrations of cybersecurity icons overlaying the image

 By Mike Lester

 Every day there is news of another cyberattack.
-There was the SolarWinds hack earlier this year that affected major companies, including Microsoft, Intel and Cisco; the Colonial Pipeline attack that disrupted oil and gas supply due to precautionary operational shutdown; and the LockBit ransomware attacks that have most recently impacted global consulting firm Accenture, and the list goes on.
+There was the SolarWinds hack that affected major companies, including Microsoft, Intel and Cisco; the Colonial Pipeline attack that disrupted oil and gas supply due to precautionary operational shutdown; and the LockBit ransomware attacks that have most recently impacted global consulting firm Accenture, and the list goes on.
 Revelations of hacking from independent criminal organizations and state-sponsored groups are causing increasing levels of concern within company boards, government directorates and legislative bodies.

 These cyberattacks are not necessarily using new attack techniques, and they are unfortunately becoming more severe and more frequent.
 While no manufacturing organization can guarantee it will never be affected by one, there are foundational actions business and cybersecurity leaders can take to remove silos, operate holistically and implement best practices to reduce risk from these types of threats.